Nelly Bassily | April 22, 2013

-African traditional vegetables were a big part of people’s diet and culture until modern vegetables like cabbage and carrots were introduced.
+These foods were a big part of people’s diet and culture until “modern” vegetables like cabbage and carrots were introduced.
 In the past few years, however, traditional vegetables have slowly been regaining popularity.
-The once-neglected vegetables are now being grown by small-scale farmers, sold in open air markets and supermarkets, and eaten by both rural and urban people.
+The once neglected vegetables are now being grown by small-scale farmers, sold in open air markets and supermarkets, and eaten by both rural and urban people.

-This script captures the experiences of people who are successfully growing and selling traditional vegetables in Kenya.
-It shows how farmers can grow traditional vegetables to improve their income, nutrition and health, and food security.
+This script from our most recent Resource Pack in December 2012 captures the experiences of people who have been successfully growing and selling traditional vegetables in Kenya.
+It shows how farmers can grow traditional vegetables to improve their income and food security.